siran2020/sinatra-app-template/README.md

-## Interactive Practice: Model-View-Controller

-Fork and clone this repository and follow along in lecture!
+Fork and clone this repository to start your final project!!